History of the Reading Blue Mountain & Northern Railroad

 Having worked to ensure a steady stream of customer business along our Lehigh Division, we turned our attention to reaching agreements for the use of the line as a key transportation corridor.
 Both Norfolk Southern and Canadian Pacific were interested in using the Lehigh Line as a north-south corridor for goods moving from the Northeast and Canada to the New York City market via Allentown, as well as points south and east of Reading.
 In June of 2002, we entered into a trackage rights agreement with NS, and in August 2002 we renewed a prior agreement with CP.
 Combined, these two carriers used the Lehigh Line to move over eighty thousand carloads a year.

 In the summer of 2002, RBMN began a critical step to enable the direct physical connection of our two Divisions without the need to run over any foreign track.
 In July, we entered into a long-term lease of two abandoned railroad bridges over the Lehigh River from the Pennsylvania Department of Conservation and Natural Resources.
 With that agreement in place, we were able to turn our attention to restoration of the bridges and rail infrastructure, and the necessary work along the Lehigh River to connect the railroads.
 The project would culminate in the opening of the bridge in November of 2003.
+The junction, now christened as Independence, created a direct route between these two divisions at mile post 127.6 in the Lehigh Gorge State Park.
 Given the significance of RBMN’s achievements in 2002, RBMN received its first recognition as “Regional Railroad of the Year” by Railway Age magazine.

-The two Divisions were now connected, and the Lehigh Line had a solid business base from both on-line customers and overhead trackage rights revenues.
+With the two Divisions now connected, the Lehigh Line had a solid business base from both on-line customers and overhead trackage rights revenues.
 RBMN had begun restoring the yard at Penobscot in 2000, which resulted in an agreement made in May of 2003 to have NS deliver inbound interchange cars there, allowing greatly improved car cycle time.

 By the time RBMN celebrated its twentieth anniversary in the fall of 2003, we were a very successful short line.
 We had built solid traffic bases on both our Lehigh and Reading Divisions, and we had put in place an excellent operation with upgraded track, locomotives, and freight cars.
 We were gaining a reputation for customer service and attention to detail.
 Evidence of our customer focus became clear to all when, in 2002, the rail industry publication Railway Age chose the Reading Blue Mountain & Northern Railroad as Regional Railroad of the Year (the first of three awards to date) .
 We won the award by creating an innovative sand/stone backhaul move, which involved three railroads and took thousands of trucks off the highway.
 We followed that up in 2004 when we were awarded a Marketing Award from the NS Agriculture Products Group for our outstanding business development.